cristhianjhlcom/shoot_em_up/PROGRESS.md

 ### 10/01/2025

+- **16:08:59**.
+Add new features.
+    - Changes the spawn rates of the enemies.
+    - Make the enemies move on the `y` axis as well as the `x`.
+    - Provent enemy from leaving the top and bottom of the screen.
 - **15:29:58**.
 Fix `do_fighters` functions.
     - No render the fighters properly.
     - Inside the for loop missed to check: